cburbridge/blang/README.md

 ## Bugs
 - fix:  deref an array item >a[0]<   - >a< + n workaround
-- fix:  checking function calls have sufficient parameters
-- fix:  deref into self register needs to zero upper bits
 - fix:  comment lines are throwing the line numbers

 ## Feat

-- maybe cache builds
 - double break or for...else
-- type safe overhaul, unify checks
 - better parse errors
 - add debug tracing with .loc and .file directives
-- call func with string literal direct
+- type safe overhaul, unify checks
+- maybe cache builds

 ## Clean
-- no need for global strings to go into ro data too

 ## Core
 - or & and operation